chocolateboy/scope-css-selector/README.md

-Note that, as shown in this example, this library is intended to be used by DOM libraries and helper functions to automatically scope selectors, rather than as a way to manually fix literal selectors in user code.
+Note that, as shown in this example, this library is intended to be used by DOM libraries and helper functions to automatically scope selectors, rather than as a way to manually fix selector literals in user code.

 # TYPES